 While this rule has its benefits in terms of safety, one potential limitation is that in some cases, it may restrict the amount of solar capacity that can be installed, possibly inhibiting the ability to take full advantage of solar power generation.
 This may require the homeowner to invest in electrical panel upgrades to meet their desired solar capacity.

-The 120% Rule is an essential aspect of solar installations that stems from the National Electric Code.
+In short, the 120% Rule is an essential aspect of solar installations that stems from the National Electric Code.
 By adhering to this rule, installers and homeowners can ensure a safer and more optimal incorporation of solar power systems, maintaining compliance with the NEC and minimizing potential hazards associated with electrical panel overloading.

 Solar System Components and Sizing